 The first drone strikes under President Trump were carried out in central Yemen over the weekend, the Pentagon said Monday.

-On Friday, Saturday and Sunday, armed U.S. drones attacked al-Qaeda’s affiliate in Yemen at Al Bayda, a town about 175 miles southwest of Sanaa, the capital.
+On Friday, Saturday and Sunday, armed U.S. drones attacked al-Qaeda’s affiliate in Yemen at Al Bayda, a town about 175 miles southeast of Sanaa, the capital.
 The strikes killed five fighters, said Navy Capt.
 Jeff Davis, a Pentagon spokesman, and they did not require approval by recently appointed Defense Secretary James Mattis or Trump.
 Davis did not say whether any civilians had been killed in the attacks.

 U.S. aircraft also carried out bombing missions in Iraq and Syria in recent days in support of local forces attacking Mosul and advancing on the Islamic State’s self-declared capital of Raqqa.